 The question is — why were the owners asking so much for their tickets?
 The answer - emotion.

 According to Ariely, once someone owns a product, they begin fantasizing about their future experiences.
 Once they create these “pre-memories” of the game, ticket-holders don’t want to lose out.

-How to use Loss Aversion in your marketing
+How to use Loss Aversion in customer experiences

 1. Create FOMO with “only a few left” messaging:

 Booking.com does a great job using Loss Aversion to nudge sales.
 When customers are browsing hotel deals, they see a message like the one above — “Only 6 rooms left on our site!”

 This copy pushes customers who might be on the fence to buy before they miss out.

 2. Create a sense of impending loss with a countdown clock